janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 - ✅ Create a simple HTML frontend.
 - 🤔 The API can only be used when we have the same X User ID as what the user gets when logging in here for a tool and this is NOT guaranteed, unless we actually teach developers of this API to use the oauth provider first to get the X user ID.
 IDK if this is the preferred way of doing things.
+  - make it a cloudflare middleware that works with any oauth!!!!
 - Ensure the Oauth Callback page is set to a success page that says "You've authorized using this MCP" or something.

 # IDEA